KenBlasse/JAVA-Project/README.md

 LoadData -> loads saved data as CSV :white_check_mark:
 SavaData -> saves data as CSV :white_check_mark:
 Model class(es) :white_check_mark:
-Saves one data set each and makes the individual values accessible via getters:white_check_mark:
+Saves one data set each and makes the individual values accessible via getters :white_check_mark:
 is managed by the DataAccessObject :white_check_mark:
 Each program calculates and creates something according to the task description :white_check_mark:
 The data/results should be able to be saved and loaded :white_check_mark: